The Defiant Ones (1986 film)

 The Defiant Ones is a 1986 American made-for-television crime drama film directed by David Lowell Rich starring Robert Urich and Carl Weathers.
 It is a remake of the 1958 film of the same name.

 Synopsis

 Cullen Monroe and Johnny "Joker" Johnson are prisoners who hate each other and get into a fistfight, causing them to be transported to a different jailhouse by car.
 During transport they come to blows again, causing an accident.
-They escape the car but remain chained to each other while the sheriff hunts them.
+They escape the car but remain chained to each other while Sheriff Leroy Doyle hunts them.